 Some picketers are more comfortable with militant picketing than others.
 Don't let the burden rest with them.
-Train and encourage all picketers to take turns persuading people not to pass the picket line.
+Train and encourage all picketers to take turns persuading people not to pass the picket line so most of the work doesn't fall on a few picketers' shoulders.